“Lessons From A Dead Moth”

-In early morning and near dusk, we would wait patiently, breathe slowly, watch for the flutter and glimpse of movement and color.
-Purple against a deepening green, a splash of yellow-orange on a thinnest hint of white, a mauve prayer of opening and closing wings as a flower sways with more than a breeze accompanying the opening and closing of a long day.
+In early morning and near dusk, I would wait patiently, breathing slowly, watching for the flutter and glimpse of movement and color.
+Purple against a deepening green, a splash of yellow-orange on the thinnest hint of white, a mauve prayer of opening and closing wings, as a flower sways with more than a morning breeze.

-When I was older and described those moments in the blossoming years of Earth Day and Marvin Gaye singing of the ecology, I was advised that when my earthly days were over, my soul will be captured by a million sticky feet as it seeks final release; the beating of millions of wings, mocking me as their rainbow dust covers my mouth and eyes so my cries will not be heard, carrying me to an expanse of cracked and forgotten earth, my soul lowered to a place of species redress where the antennae of all my former recipients of pinched death pin me forever, so that I may ever know the fate I so willingly dispensed with formaldehyde.
+Believers in long balance have told me the endgame...when my earthly time is over, my soul will be captured by a million sticky feet as it seeks final release...the silent beating of millions of wings, mocking me as their rainbow dust covers my mouth and eyes, so my cries will not be heard and I will be denied even the briefest glimpse of what I have lost, carrying me to a cracked expanse of dry and forgotten earth.... with the slow pleasure of eternal redress, my soul is lowered to an awaiting space where the antennae of all my former recipients of pinched death pin me forever, so that I may ever know the fate I so willingly dispensed with formaldehyde.

-I am walking in Prospect Park when Spring is beginning to outpace the chilling plod of Winter.
+I am walking in Prospect Park when Spring is beginning to outpace the tiring plod of Winter.
 I know what I seek and where to look.
-There...in that copse to the left, just enough away from the path to perhaps escape disturbance from prey, human or other.
+There.in that copse to the left, just enough away from the path to escape disturbance….at least disturbance that is unintended.

-In my apartment, I have taken a cardboard box given to me by Mr. Clifford, who owned the small toy store on Flatbush Avenue around the corner from Lincoln Road.
-I placed a green mesh net over the top to allow air and a captor’s gaze eyes to get in.
+In my apartment, I have taken a cardboard box given to me by Mr. Clifford, who owned the small toy store on Flatbush Avenue.
+I placed a green mesh net over the top to allow air and a captor’s gaze to get in.

 I placed the branch inside the box and waited.
 Within two days the chrysalis began to rock back and forth, evidence of pushing from within appearing at several points.
 When I returned from a brief errand outside, I saw the Cecropia Moth emerging.

 Smiling, I ran outside and across the street to the park.
 I gathered what plants, flowers and stems I thought useful and necessary.
 I returned home and placed them inside the box.
-The moth was sitting on the branch, still flexing its wet and discovered wings, large and lush with color.
+The moth was sitting on the branch, still flexing its newly discovered wings. so large and lush with color.